Detecting Hate Speech with GPT-3: Background

 \subsection{Hate speech detection}

 }

-Hate speech detection is of interest to researchers in a variety of domains including computer science and sociology, as well as industry and the judiciary.
-Detecting hate speech is difficult because the definition of hate speech varies depending on the complex intersection of the topic of the assertion, the context, the timing of the post, synchronized world events, and the identity of speaker and recipient \citep{schmidt2017survey}.
-Moreover, it is difficult to discern hate speech from merely offensive language \citep{davidson2017automated}.
+There is no commonly held definition of hate speech.
+Different legal jurisdictions have different definitions, as do different companies and other groups.
+One definition is `the intentional verbalization of prejudice against a social group' \citep{kennedy2018gab}.
+Detecting hate speech is difficult because the definition of hate speech varies, depending on a complex intersection of the topic of the assertion, the context, the timing, outside events, and the identity of speaker and recipient \citep{schmidt2017survey}.
+Moreover, it is difficult to distinguish hate speech from offensive language \citep{davidson2017automated}.
+Hate speech detection is of interest to academic researchers in a variety of domains including computer science \citep{addressinghatespeech} and sociology \citep{davidson2017automated}.
+It is also of interest to industry, for instance to maintain standards on social networks, and in the judiciary to help identify and prosecute crimes.
 Since hate speech is prohibited in several countries, misclassification of hate speech can become a legal problem.
 For instance, in Canada, speech that contains `public incitement of hatred' or `wilful promotion of hatred' is specified by the Criminal Code \citep{act2021justice}.
 Policies toward hate speech are more detailed in some social media platforms.
 For instance, the Twitter Hateful Conduct Policy states:

 \begin{quote} You may not promote violence against or directly attack or threaten other people on the basis of race, ethnicity, national origin, caste, sexual orientation, gender, gender identity, religious affiliation, age, disability, or serious disease.
 We also do not allow accounts whose primary purpose is inciting harm towards others on the basis of these categories.